ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

    - If both teams don’t have enough players to present and still have available staff and are not influenced by other match processes, the match can be rescheduled.
    - If a match cannot be rescheduled, the higher seeded team will *win by default*.
 3. Each captain must use `!roll` once in the match's chatroom.
-   - The winner of the `!roll` decides which team **picks** and **protects** first.
+   - The winner of the `!roll` team **picks** and **protects** first.
-   - The loser of the `!roll` decides which team **bans** first.
+   - The loser of the `!roll`  team **bans** first.
 4. After the order is determined, the pick and ban phase will have the following steps:
-   1. First team protect a beatmap, followed by another team.They may not protect the same beatmap.
+   1. `!roll` winner protect a beatmap, followed by another team.
+They may not protect the same beatmap.
 Protected beatmaps may not be banned.
-   2. First team ban a map, followed by another team.
+   2. `!roll` loser bans a map, followed by another team.
-   3. (If it’s in group stage) First team ban second map, followed by another team.
+   3. (If it’s in group stage) `!roll` loser bans the second map, followed by another team.
-   4. First team pick a map.
+   4. `!roll` winner pick the 1st map, followed by alternate picks afterwards.
 5. Teams will be allowed 2 minutes to pick a beatmap and 2 minutes to press the `Ready` button on their client.
 If a team takes more time than allotted for either action, the procedures adopted will be as follows:
    - For the first occurrence:
      - The team will receive a verbal warning from the referee; in addition, the referee may opt to forcefully use the team's tactical timeout to allow for the team to pick.